jarviscanada/jarvis_data_eng_AdrianZaia/profile/profile.md

 ## Highlighted Projects
 **Video Game AI**: Developed an application that learns to play a racing simulator.
 Through a use of a reinforcement algorithim implemented from a Javascript library, the program woul repeatedly run the track of a race until it eventually found the proper way to do the course in the fastest time.

-**DiscordBot**: Developed a bot that can fetch data from servers and if a specific part of the data changes, it will alert everyone in a group that bot is connected to of the changes that have occured.
+**DiscordBot**: Developed a bot that can fetch data from servers and if a specific part of the data changes, it will alert everyone in a group that bot is connected to of the changes that have occurred.
 In this regard, the bot tells everyone that a specific person has begun a livestream on a website.

 ## Professional Experiences